lrthomps/lrthomps.github.io/_posts/2021-11-01-how-hard-do-you-climb.md

 [^onearmhangs]: Actually, model predicts that if I hang one-armed I get an even greater return.
 Strangely, it did not have the same expected change for Nelson or Megan.
 Yes, my left is weaker but how did the model know that I'm imbalanced?
 Are all V-middling climbers imbalanced?
 Kidding aside, it means that climbers otherwise like me but only climb a little harder train one-armed &mdash; maybe <a href="https://www.youtube.com/watch?v=IUOm2IHylpA">farmer crimps</a>?

-## A Better Bouldering Assessment
+## Training Progression

+Track:
-add mobility metrics
+* add mobility metrics
-add 1 rep pull-up
+* add 1 rep pull-up
-progression for core
+* progression for core
-add or modify hangs to 5s or 7s add hang endurance test? some number of 7/3 repeaters, what weight can be added? track indoor, system board and outdoor grades
+* add or modify hangs to 5s or 7s
+* add hang endurance test? some number of 7/3 repeaters, what weight can be added?
-keep:
+* track indoor, system board and outdoor grades
-5 rep pull-ups
+* 5 rep pull-ups
-number of pull-ups, push-ups
+* number of pull-ups, push-ups

+Aim for max 5-rep pull-up strength following finger strength ~3 or 4:5
+Aim for max single rep pull-up strength surpassing 5-rep strength 5:4 (according to the finger strength analyzer; a small departure from the inherent scaling implied by the 9c test)

 ## Further Reading and Other Resources